theMK2k/pg-client-helper/README.md

 import * as PG from "pg-client-helper";

 async function myfunc() {
-  const client: any = PG.beginTransaction(); // begins the transaction and returns a client to be used for ALL
+  // begin the transaction and get a client returned which must be used for ALL subsequent queries const client: any = PG.beginTransaction();

   try {
     // 1st query